-One of the things we hear most often from service members and veterans is that they do not want to have to talk about what they experienced during their tours of duty.
+One of the things I hear most often from service members and veterans is that they do not want to have to talk about what they experienced during their tours of duty.

 As a result, they become splintered off in the memory network.
 These splintered off pieces of the distressing memory can become activated, out of the blue, bringing about flashbacks that can trigger us into a "fight, flight, or fright" response with an intensity that usually doesn't match what is going on in the present moment.
 These responses can be very unnerving to both the person experiencing them and to those closest to them who don't know how to help them.

-One of the best things about the treatment approaches we use at Journey PTSD Centers is that sharing details of the events that have resulted in PTSD and/or Combat Stress symptoms is not necessary to reprocess and desensitize the emotional charge attached to the memory.
+One of the best things about the treatment approaches I utilize is that sharing details of the events that have resulted in PTSD and/or Combat Stress symptoms is not necessary to reprocess and desensitize the emotional charge attached to the memory.

 The contents of the traumatic or distressing memory are then adaptively integrated within the memory network.
 The memory, while it still may be distressing to think about, it no longer grips one emotionally, because the emotional charge is no longer active.

-Equine-focused therapy (another therapy approach we utilize) includes horses in the work we do with veterans and service members.
-Horses, as natural prey animals, are extremely attuned to the predators in their midst and, thus, are able to help humans work through anxiety, hypervigilance, and becoming integrated as a herd mate.
+Equine-focused therapy involves including horses in trauma work.
+Horses, as natural prey animals, are extremely attuned to the predators in their midst and, thus, are able to help humans work through anxiety, hyper-vigilance, and becoming integrated as a herd mate.

 As herd bound animals, a horse's survival depends on being able to appropriately read their environment and on being able to trust their herd mates to have their back.
 These are very similar tasks for those who are on active deployment, all off which work really well for survival purposes when one is dodging bullets and dealing with IEDs.